All Products

 3. On the Application list page, click the resource card of the desired application.
 In the left-side navigation pane, click Traffic management.

-4. On the Traffic management page, click the Message grayscale tab.
+4. Click the Message grayscale tab.

 Note